alfredos84/cuSHG/README.md

 # cuSHG package

 is a CUDA-based toolkit for simulating focused Gaussian beams second-harmonic generation (SHG) effciency using the coupled-wave equations (CWEs) that well-describe the three wave mixing (TWM) processes in a second-order nonlinear media.
 CUDA programming allows us to implement parallel computing in order to speed up calculations that typically require a considerable computational demand.
-Users without a GPU can visit the following repository to download equivalent code that runs on CPU: https://github.com/alfredos84/SHG_Focused_Gaussian_Beams.

 The provided software implements a solver for the CWEs including diffraction terms, linear absorption and nonlinear absorption and thermal evolution.
 The package is restricted to use it in the continuos-wave (CW) regime.
 This code implements a scheme based on Split-Step Fourier Method (SSFM).